 Penetration Testing Services and Consultants

-Your trusted digital penetration services company.
+Your trusted penetration services company.

 - Managed pentest services for businesses big and small

 - Skilled and certified ethical hackers OSCP, OSEP, CHFI, OSWE, CPTC, eWPT

 How can we help?

 Gain the lead on attackers with our New Zealand penetration testing services, giving you a real-life oversight of your vulnerabilities with strategies to strengthen your security.
 To us, people come first and that means we understand getting the right people for every job is essential.
 A good pen tester is a good hacker, but we don’t work with criminals.
 We hire New Zealand based pen testing professionals that have spent years watching the bad guys; they know what makes them tick, so they are exceptionally placed to lift the lid and delve into your security measures to find the points vulnerable to attackers.

 Worried that you’ll be left with a report full of technical jargon you won’t understand?
 Don’t be.
 Our pen testers might be self confessed tech nerds but a straight talking penetration testing consultant will explain all the findings to you in a way that is simple to follow and easy to understand.
 Our current customers love this about our penetration testing services.

 We also provide code review website security penetration testing services should you have a web application in the development phase and want to review its security strength before it launches.
 It’s much cheaper and easier to build security into the development process at the beginning than it is to fix it later.
 Our penetration security testers can work with your developers and create synergies to help you with your DevSecOps.